wenewzhang/mixin_labs-php-bot/README.md

 }
 ```
 ### End
-Now your bot worked.
-You can hack it now.
+Now your bot worked, you can hack it.

 Full code is [here](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/helloworld.php)